-This Chicken Gyoza Recipe is amazing.
+This homemade recipe for Chicken Gyoza Recipe are amazing.
 The dumplings are crispy on the outside while the chicken is tender and juicy on the inside.
 Cooked in a skillet, these gyozas are the perfect recipe for a quick dinner or a side dish when you don’t want to order take out.

 what is a gyoza?

 Gyoza is a thinly rolled out dough filled with ground meat, sealed and cooked.
-Though considered to be Japanese cuisine, they are similar to potstickers which originate from China.
+Though considered to be Japanese cuisine, they are similar to potstickers which originate from China (like our pork potstickers).

 These gyozas are amazing.
 The dough is crispy when fried and the steaming allows the chicken inside to become so juicy and tender.
 When dipped into the gyoza sauce, the flavors are amazing.

 If you LOVE pelmeni but hate how long they take to make, this is a PERFECT substitute.

 Gyozas may either be pan-fried or steamed.
 I like to get the gyozas crispy on one size then finish cooking them by steaming them.